 Located adjacent to the short term parking area, base camp is where the gondola loading platform is located – this is a bit like a Swiss ski resort and the anticipation really builds here.

 It’s here where you can purchase tickets, use the washroom, and of course board your gondola.

 Finally the fun begins.

-After you board your custom Swiss-made gondola, you’ll be whisked high above the lush coastal rainforest for a 10 minute trip up to the Summit Lodge, 885 meters or 2905 feet above.
+After you board your custom Swiss-made 8 seater gondola, you’ll be whisked high above the lush coastal rainforest for a 10 minute trip up to the Summit Lodge, 885 meters or 2905 feet above.

 During the trip you’ll catch your first glimpses of the glittering waters of Howe Sound, Shannon Falls and the famous Stawamus Chief climbing area through the floor-to-ceiling windows

 Located at the top of the gondola, the 9000 sq ft.
 Summit Lodge is where you can relax, grab a drink or bite, and enjoy the world-class views.